WeAreHausTech/haus-storefront-elementor-bridge/README.md

    ```
 2. The GitHub workflow will automatically trigger a new release
 3. Release notes will be generated automatically from conventional commits
-4. Version will be synced to composer.json and package.json
+4. Version will be synced to package.json

 ## Installation